Writeback allows you to either permanently edit values in the model if the administrator has allowed it or perform simple "what-if" analysis in Excel.

 There are two Anaplan XL formulas that handle Analysis Services writeback: XL3DoWriteback formula and XL3LookupRW formula.

-XL3DoWriteback lets a value in another cell be written back to the cube.
+XL3DoWriteback enables a value in another cell to be written back to the model.
 With XL3LookupRW, the formula itself is overwritten directly.

 Usually, XL3DoWriteback offers more flexibility and control.

-There's also XL3RunSQL formula which is available for relational SQL updates.
+There's also the XL3RunSQL formula, which is available for relational SQL updates.

 Relational writeback

 In Anaplan XL > Options > Workbook Options, you can specify whether to use Standard (Analysis Services) or Relational writeback.
-Relational writeback requires certain cube customizations, and is typically a consultancy-led process to provide additional flexibility or performance over the standard writeback processing.
+Relational writeback requires specific model customizations and is typically a consultancy-led process to provide additional flexibility or performance beyond standard writeback processing.